triton-inference-server/server/docs/user_guide/response_cache.md

 For cases where cache hits are common and computation is expensive, the cache can significantly improve overall performance.

-For cases where all or most requests are unique (cache misses), the cache may negatively impact the overall performance due to the overhead of managing the cache.
+For cases where most requests are unique (cache misses) or the compute is fast/cheap (the model is not compute-bound), the cache can negatively impact the overall performance due to the overhead of managing and communicating with the cache.

 ## Known Limitations